Rats Leave Droppings (Poop) in the Attic

-This attic was heavily contaminated.
+This attic was heavily contaminated with rat poop.
 Rats had been living in this attic for a long time.
 You can see that

 they've left their droppings everywhere, but also note that most of the insulation is trampled down.
 It's